cgutierr-zgz/matchfee/README.md

 It has three main features:

-#### Coffees Screen (Home screen)
+#### Home screen

 Here, the user will see a list of coffee images as a stack of cards.
-He can interact with them by swiping left or right, or clicking on the buttons.
+He can interact with them by swiping left, right, up, or clicking on the buttons.

-1. When the user clicks on the Heart button, the coffee image will be added to the Favorites list **and saved to the device**, making use of **HydratedBloc**, and the image will be deleted from the stack.
+1. When the user clicks on the Heart button, the coffee image will be added to the Favorites list **and saved to the device**, and the image will be deleted from the stack.
 2. When the user clicks on the Close button(X), the coffee image will be dismissed, and the Undo button will become available.
 3. If the Undo button is available (Once we dislike a coffee) and is clicked, the coffee image will be added back to the stack.
 3. When the user swipes left or right, the coffee image will be either added to the Favorites list _(Refer to point 1)_, or dismissed _(Refer to point 2)_.